jenkinsci/metadefender-plugin/README.md

 - Trigger the build
 - When the build is done, check the Console Output, it should show the scan results
 ![scan result](docs/images/scan_result.JPG)
-- For pipeline, you can use this sample to generate an Eicar file and scan, the build should be failed at "scan" stage because of a threat found
+- For pipeline, you can use this sample to generate an Eicar file and scan, the build should be failed at "scan" stage because of a threat found.
+Note: the script uses a static function, hudson.util.Secret.fromString, to convert string to secret so either you have to approve the function or uncheck Use Groovy Sandbox
 ```sh
 pipeline {
     agent any